Consumer Information

 Student Complaint Procedures

 In compliance with state regulations and with the U.S. Department of Education, South Piedmont Community College desires to resolve student complaints in a fair, timely and effective manner.
-Students who desire to resolve a grievance should follow South Piedmont’s Student Grievance Policy and Procedure which can be found in the SPCC Student Handbook (pg.
-64-65).
+Students who desire to resolve a grievance should follow South Piedmont’s Student Grievance Policy and Procedure which can be found in the Student Handbook.
 Please use the following link to access the digital grievance form: SPCC Grievance Form

 Students should exhaust all possible avenues of complaint resolution before going outside of the college.
 For assistance with the grievance procedure, students may contact: